gdm413229/swwmgz_m/README.md

 Reload does what you'd expect.

-Zoom throws the weapon away, armed and ready to explode if it hits anyone or anything.
+Holding primary fire during the first few moments of altfire will throws the weapon away, armed and ready to explode if it hits anyone or anything.
 The blast area for this is pretty ridiculous.
 You can hold spare guns, by the way.

-Pickups for this weapon may come in various amounts, from single units to packs of 5 if you're lucky.

 ### Ynykron Artifact (slot 0), replaces BFG9000, Firemace, Wraithverge (arc)